eslint/rfcs/designs/2019-linter-options/README.md

 Negative patterns mean unignoring.
 For example, `!.*.js` makes ESLint checking JavaScript files which start with `.`.
 This is worthful for shareable configs of some platforms.
 For example, the config of VuePress can provide the configuration that unignores `.vuepress` directory.

-If this property is in `overrides` entries, ESLint checks only if `files`/`excludedFiles` criteria were matched.
+If this property is in `overrides` entries, ESLint uses the `ignorePatterns` property only if `files`/`excludedFiles` criteria were matched.

 <table><td>
 🚀 <b>Implementation</b>: